Regular polygon: Angles

 and each exterior angle (i.e., supplementary to the interior angle) has a measure of $\tfrac{360}{n}$ degrees, with the sum of the exterior angles equal to 360 degrees or 2π radians or one full turn.

 As n approaches infinity, the internal angle approaches 180 degrees.
 For a regular polygon with 10,000 sides (a myriagon) the internal angle is 179.964°.
-As the number of sides increase, the internal angle can come very close to 180°, and the shape of the polygon approaches that of a circle.
+As the number of sides increases, the internal angle can come very close to 180°, and the shape of the polygon approaches that of a circle.
 However the polygon can never become a circle.
 The value of the internal angle can never become exactly equal to 180°, as the circumference would effectively become a straight line (see apeirogon).
 For this reason, a circle is not a polygon with an infinite number of sides.